 Our screw trap in the upper Toppenish Creek and the method of operation that we have employed for the last four years appears to provide relatively precise estimates (CV, coefficient of variation ranging from 6.78% to 16.71%) for the number of steelhead migrating from the spawning and rearing areas.
-However, the other three screw traps do not produce adequate estimates of outmigrant abundance, although some useful information have been collected on timing, growth, and survival of smolts captured and PIT tagged at these traps.
-One change proposed for the future is to discontinue trapping at the lower Toppenish site and move that trap to Marion Drain to determine if this constructed tributary to Toppenish Creek is producing steelhead juveniles.
-An absence of captured smolts, as we expect, would support our efforts to isolate this drain (where adult steelhead are observed spawning each year) from Toppenish Creek.
+At this point our other screw traps located on Satus and Ahtanum Creeks are not providing adequate outmigration estimates for those streams.

-Figure 11.
-Number of adult steelhead detected passing over Prosser dam between the dates of July 1 and June 30 of the following year for 1995 through 2015 (http://ykfp.org/docsindex.htm).
+Figure 6.
+Number of adult steelhead detected passing over Prosser dam between the dates of July 1 and June 30 of the following year for 1995 through 2016 (http://ykfp.org/docsindex.htm).

-Figure 12.
-Number of steelhead redds in the Satus Creek watershed 1997 to 2015.
+Figure 7.
+Number of steelhead redds in the Satus Creek watershed 1997 to 2016.

-Figure 13.
-Number of steelhead redds per year in the Toppenish Creek watershed from 1997 to 2015.
+Figure 8.
+Number of steelhead redds per year in the Toppenish Creek watershed from 1997 to 2016.

-Figure 14.
+Figure 9.
 Estimated number of steelhead juveniles outmigrating from spawning and rearing habitat on Toppenish Creek.
 Error bars represent 95% CI a.
 Tributary Habitat (RM&E)